zaphosting/docs/docs/vserver-windows-nointernet.md

 The solution for the firewall is highly dependant on the issue that you are facing.
 Please use our [Windows port forwarding guide](vserver-windows-port.md) if you need further assistance managing firewall rules.

-As a last resort, you can also attempt resetting the Windows Firewall rules entirely back to default settings by using the **Restore defaults** option on the previous section.
+As a last resort, you can also attempt resetting the Windows Firewall rules entirely back to default settings by using the **Restore defaults** option found in the **Windows Defender Firewall Settings** menu.